willywill/Physically-Inspired-Light-Streak-Filter/README.md

 ![Light Streaks](https://i.imgur.com/Ww8H2lx.jpg)

 This effect is based on the process of bright light scattering through the lens elements of a camera.
-The light streaks are generated at small apertures (lens opening) where the number/shape of streaks depends on the aperture blades and blade shape of the lens respectively.
+The light streaks are generated at small apertures (lens opening) where the number/shape of streaks depends on the aperture blades and aperture blade shape in the lens respectively.

 ---